 Faculty and staff

-Get information about accommodations, faculty responsibilities and the Reasonable Accommodation Syllabus Statement.
-Review faculty and staff information.
+To get information about accommodations, faculty responsibilities and frequently asked questions, please review the faculty and staff web page including:

 WSU Vancouver students who believe they have been discriminated against because of a disability may pursue a formal grievance/compliant through WSU’s Office of Equal Opportunity.
 Learn more about grievance procedures.